Massage: Ayurvedic massage

 Ayurvedic massage is known as Abhyangam in Sanskrit.
-According to the Ayurvedic Classics Abhayngam is an important dincharya (Daily Regimen) that is needed for maintaining a healthy lifestyle.
+According to the Ayurvedic Classics Abhyangam is an important dincharya (Daily Regimen) that is needed for maintaining a healthy lifestyle.
 The massage technique used during Ayurvedic Massage aims to stimulate the lymphatic system.
 Practitioners claim that the benefits of regular Ayurvedic massage include pain relief, reduction of fatigue, improved immune system and improved longevity.

 Burmese massage

-Known in Myanmar as Yoe Yar Nhake Nal Chin, meaning "traditional massage", Burmese massage has its ancient origins from Thai, Chinese and Indian medicine.
-Currently, Burmese massage also includes the use of local natural ingredients such as Thanaka which helps to promote smooth skin and prevents sunburn.
+"Known in Myanmar as Yoe Yar Nhake Nal Chin, meaning 'traditional massage', Burmese massage has its ancient origins from Thai, Chinese and Indian medicine.
+It includes the use of local natural ingredients such as Thanaka which helps to promote smooth skin and prevents sunburn."

 Burmese massage is a full body massage technique that starts from head to toes, drawing on acupuncture, reflexology and kneading.
 Signature massage strokes include acupressure using the elbows, quick gentle knocking of acupressure points, and slow kneading of tight muscles.
 The massage aims to improve blood circulation and quality of sleep, while at the same time help to promote better skin quality.

 Biomechanical stimulation (BMS) massage

 Biomechanical stimulation (BMS) is a term generally used for localised biomechanical oscillation methods, whereby local muscle groups are stimulated directly or via the associated tendons by means of special hand held mechanical vibration devices.
 Biomechanical oscillation therapy and training is offered in a variety of areas such as competitive sports, fitness, rehabilitation, medicine, prevention, beauty and used to improve performance of the muscles and to improve coordination and balance.
 It is often used in myofascial trigger point therapy to invoke reciprocal inhibition within the musculoskeletal system.
-Beneficial effects from this type of stimulation have been found to exist; the efficacy of the BMS Matrix therapy was proven in an independent study carried out by TÜV-Süd which was commissioned by German health insurer BKK Gesundheit.
+Beneficial effects from this type of stimulation have been found to exist.